walker/braintree_php_examples/README.md

 ## Running the Examples

-* Add the ZendFramework to your include path.
 * Configure \_environment.php with your API keys.
   If you need access to the sandbox [contact Braintree](http://bit.ly/contact-braintree).